nodules/xamel/README.md

 ### get(expr)

-Methods filters nodes satisfying `expr` and returns new NodeSet.
+Method filters nodes satisfying `expr` and returns new NodeSet.
 Argument `expr` is `<node-check>` as described above in the `NodeSet#find` section.

 ```xml